chengkuangan/qw/Quarkus on OpenShift workshop.md

 It may take a while to reload, please wait patiently.

-After IDE restarted, start the `Live Coding` again.
+After IDE restarted, start the `Live Coding` again.-->

 <!--**Error Starting Live Coding**